Avoid These Habits If You Have Invisalign Aligners

 It’s important to brush your teeth before putting your aligners in, since any food residue or bacteria that’s left on your teeth gets trapped inside the trays once you put them on.
 Over time, this can lead to cavities, tooth decay, and other oral health issues.

 You deserve a healthy and beautiful smile.
 Avoiding these bad habits will help ensure that you get the most out of your Invisalign treatment and achieve the results you want.
-Contact our office today and ask about our other cosmetic dentistry treatments as well.
+Contact our office in West Los Angeles today and ask about our other cosmetic dentistry treatments as well.